 The size of the sensor inside a digital camera is one of the key determinants of image quality.
 A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

-While the two cameras under review share the same sensor size, the LX100 offers a higher resolution of 12.7 megapixels, compared with 7.4 MP of the L1.
-This megapixels advantage translates into a 31 percent gain in linear resolution.
-On the other hand, these sensor specs imply that the LX100 has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 4.21μm versus 5.51μm for the L1).
-However, it should be noted that the LX100 is much more recent (by 8 years and 6 months) than the L1, and its sensor will have benefitted from technological advances during this time that compensate for the smaller pixel size.
+Despite having a smaller sensor, the LX100 offers a higher resolution of 12.7 megapixels, compared with 7.4 MP of the L1.
+This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.82μm versus 5.51μm for the L1).
+However, it should be noted that the LX100 is much more recent (by 8 years and 6 months) than the L1, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.

 The Panasonic Lumix DMC-L1 has a native sensitivity range from ISO 100 to ISO 1600.
 The corresponding ISO settings for the Panasonic Lumix DMC-LX100 are ISO 200 to ISO 25600, with the possibility to increase the ISO range to 100-25600.